 Central Park in downtown Durham is hopping with live music, food trucks, restaurants, shops with art made by locals and a farmer's market.
 The farmer's market is in the Pavilion in Central Park and is open year-round; the main season hours are 8 a.m. to noon on Saturday and 3 to 6 p.m. on Wednesday.
-Motorco Music Hall, a repurposed mid-century car dealership, serves up eats, drinks and national touring acts in its 450-seat venue that showcased new cars in its previous life.
+Motorco Music Hall, a repurposed mid-century car dealership, serves up eats, drinks and nationally touring acts in its 450-seat venue that showcased new cars in its previous life.

 07 of 08